-- 3. Select a tab from the list and then use the arrow buttons to move the tab to the correct position. - 4.
-Repeat step 3 for each tab that you want to reposition. - 5.
+- 3. To move a tab in the tree, select the tab from the list and then use the arrow buttons to move the tab to the correct position.
+Repeat this step for each tab that you want to reposition. - 4.
 Click Save.